END WORKPLACE ABUSE’S MISSION AND VALUES

 WHY DISCRIMINATION LAW IS INEFFECTIVE AT PROTECTING WORKERS FROM BULLYING AND MOBBING

-- “…20% of respondents with disabilities reported experiencing harassment or unfair treatment at work because of their disability.”
+20% of workers with disabilities report harassment or unfair treatment

 OUR AUDIENCE